Dales High Way - Skipton to Settle (★★★★★)

 The valley slightly north of Settle

-And indeed as I drop down, Settle is a charming little town full of all the character you would expect from a rural Yorkshire Dales town.
+And indeed as I drop down, Settle continues to be a charming little town, full of all the character you would expect from a rural Yorkshire Dales town.

 Enjoyment Rating : ⭐⭐⭐⭐ / 5